Low-carb chocolate tim tams

 - 1 tbsp 1 tbsp coconut oil, if required

 - Place the dry ingredients into a large bowl.
 Whisk to combine and remove any lumps.

 - Melt the butter in the microwave, and then add it to the dry ingredients.
 Mix together until a loose dough forms.

 - Lay a sheet of plastic wrap on the counter, and place the dough on the plastic wrap.
 Form a rectangular log, about 10" long and 3" wide (25 x 7 cm).
 Tightly wrap the plastic wrap around the log, and twist the ends to seal it around the dough.
 Place in the freezer for 30 minutes.

 - Preheat the oven to 350°F (180°C).
 Line a large baking tray with parchment paper.

-- Remove log from freezer and unwrap the plastic.
+- Remove the log from the freezer and unwrap the plastic.
 Using a sharp knife, slice the chilled log into 24 slices, and gently place the slices onto the baking tray.

 - Bake for 10-12 minutes.
 Remove from the oven and cool on the tray for about 25 minutes (they will appear soft, but as they cool, they will become firm).

 - Add the butter and erythritol to a large mixing bowl.
 Using an electric mixer, whisk together for a few minutes until the texture is fluffy.
 Then, slowly add the cocoa powder and stevia, mixing until combined.